ccastanette/Election_Analysis/README.md

 The goal of this analysis was to use python to calculate the election results from a local congressional election.

 We were to provide the following:
-  1. The total votes cast in the election
+  1. The total votes cast in the election.
+  2. The total number of votes from each county as well as the count and percentage of votes from that county.
+  3. The county with the largest voter turnout.
-  2. The candidates names, the percentage of votes they received as well as the total count of votes they received.
+  4. The candidates names, the percentage of votes they received as well as the total count of votes they received.
-  3. Calculate the winner of the election and display their total winning vote count and winning percentage
+  6. Calculate the winner of the election and display their total winning vote count and winning percentage
-  4. Export the information above to a text file that can be provided to our managers
+  6. Export the information above to a text file that can be provided to our managers

 ## Resources